jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 ## 36. Color test

 The last step is manual color test.
 This step is necessary because automated test tools cannot cover all color issues.
 For example, a background may use color gradient, not a single color.
 And for information like error messages, we have to manually look at it to see if they use color only to communicate the meaning.

+## Last

+That concludes our presentation.
+We will now move over to Amy for questions.